 Welcome back to Cleveland Darkens!

-Fight the Power!
+Fight the power!
 Close the Hellmouth!

 Urban arcane roleplaying using Buffy the Vampire Slayer roleplay rules

-The white hats for today’s session:
+The white hats for this session:

 Jon “Doc” Samedy, slight and stooped Haitian ex-medical intern with powers of Voudun in his coco macaque.